Allow access to a consumer account

 The consumer must run this command for each reference requested by the app.

-To associate a reference to an application, the consumer must pass the identifier returned by calling the SYSTEM$REFERENCE system function to a callback stored procedure.
+To associate a reference to an app, the consumer must pass the identifier returned by calling the SYSTEM$REFERENCE system function to a callback stored procedure.
 A callback procedure is a stored procedure that the provider creates in the Snowflake Native App to associates a reference to the app.

 To use a callback procedure, run the following command: